Obsidian vs Capacities (2026): Object-Based Notes Guide

 | Commercial use | $1,800 (Commercial, $50/user/mo × 36) | $432 (no separate license) |

 Obsidian's pricing page lists Sync at $4/month, Publish at $8/month, and Commercial at $50/user/month.
-Capacities' pricing page lists Pro at $7.99/month and Believer (5-year prepaid) at $399 (about $80/year).
-The honest cost picture: for casual personal use both are free; for commercial use Obsidian's $50/user/month is the line item that surprises companies that picked Obsidian for individual employees and then had to retroactively license it.
+Capacities' pricing page lists Pro at $7.99/month and Believer at $399 for 5 years, or about $80/year.
+The honest cost picture is that casual personal use can be free in both tools.
+For commercial use, Obsidian's $50/user/month is the line item that surprises companies that picked Obsidian for individual employees and then had to retroactively license it.

 Privacy and Data Handling